-The Collection of Roles and Job Descriptions for Health Supply Chains (Demand) was created with primary input from previous work done within PtD which takes input from multiple country examples to create the base job descriptions.
-These base job descriptions were then compared in detail to set of hierarchies that encompass the majority of roles as below to create the hierarchy found in this document, based on aggregated descriptions of the job descriptions studied, the base job descriptions were assigned a primary domain and primary competencies.
+he Collection of Roles and Job Descriptions for Health Supply Chains (Demand) was created by PtD (2018) and received input from multiple country examples to create the base job descriptions.
+These base job descriptions were then compared in detail to a set of hierarchies that encompass the majority of roles as below to create the hierarchy found in this document.
+Based on aggregated descriptions of the job descriptions studied, the base job descriptions were assigned a primary domain and primary competencies.
 It must be stressed however that the example in this document is only one of many ways to combine the job descriptions.

-Once the base job descriptions were created the metrics and training needed to be defined.
-In order to define the training and metrics, the domains in which the job descriptions reside and the primary competencies were used to align the job descriptions to various supply chain management frameworks which define standard practices and metrics for the activities with which the job description pertains, these alignments were then used to assign standard metrics to the job descriptions.
+Once the base job descriptions were created the metrics and training were defined.
+In order to define these, the domains in which the job descriptions reside and the primary competencies were used to align the job descriptions to various supply chain management frameworks.
+These frameworks define standard practices and metrics for the activities to which the job description pertains.
+These alignments were then used to assign standard metrics to the job descriptions.

-Finally using the competencies assigned to each job description, the Mapping of Education for Health Supply Chains was used to fill in possible education that teaches the competencies required for an individual to take up each job description.
+Finally, using the competencies assigned to each job description, the Mapping of Education for Health Supply Chains was used to provide education possibilities to teach the competencies required for an individual to take up each job description.

-To fully utilize the compendium, one must look at the attributes of a job description (JD) which are structured using the following table headers:
+To fully use the collection, one must look at the attributes of a job description (JD) which are structured using the following table headers:

-Description of how the Collection of Roles and Job Descriptions for Health Supply Chains is constructed
+Figure 5: Description of how the Collection of Roles and Job Descriptions for Health Supply Chains is constructed